 - Click the Start Upload button to begin the upload.

 - After the upload is complete, click the Close button to return to the Files & Images page.

 - The bulk upload tool supports common image and document formats: jpg, gif, png, zip, doc, docx, xls, xlsx, pdf.
 The tool does not support exe files.

 - The uploader will not upload folders – only individual files.

 - The file transfer process will stop when the close button is clicked.
 Be sure that the upload process is complete before closing the window.

 Your form’s success page is an important part of the user experience where form visitors get confirmation that their contribution was successfully recorded, as well as an opportunity for form owners to provide more information.
 See how your Formsite Success Page can be used for much more than a “Thank You” page.

 Read more about success pages ›

-A valuable feature of FormSite forms is the ability to embed the form into another page or site.
-For example, if you are seeking a contact form or order form to add to your site but you don’t want to program your own or link to a form on a different site, you can make your form on FormSite and embed it on your site.
+A valuable feature of Formsite forms is the ability to embed the form into another page or site.
+For example, if you need a contact form or order form to add to your site but you don’t want to program your own or link to a form on a different site, you can make your form on Formsite and embed it on your site.

 Read more about embedding forms ›